 Accept responsibility for your own life

 We can blame our parents, but they were doing the best that they could with what they knew.
 Blame gets us nowhere, and it will not change your circumstances.
-Only you can do that.
-So, accept that you have a problem, and decide that you are ready to change things in your life for the better.
+I had a seriously hard time with this part, and I still fight those voices, but it gets easier every day and only I can do it.

 The first place that we want to look at it is the stories in your life about money.
 The voices that you hear inside your head that say “money does not grow on trees” or “we cannot afford that right now” or _____ whatever your story is.
 You need to write these down and then change them to a positive statement.
 Money doesn’t grow on trees becomes there is always enough money; and we cannot afford that right now becomes I always have more than enough money to enjoy life!